Wind power in North Dakota: Wind farms in North Dakota

 North Dakota hosts a growing number of utility-scale wind farms in all regions of the state (view map at left).
-The largest is the 497 MW Bison Wind Energy Center completed in year 2015.
+The largest is the 497 MW Bison Wind Energy Center, completed in 2015.
 The state had the highest per-capita wind generation in the nation in 2017 according to data from the U.S. Energy Information Administration (see figure at right).